 Shrimps are great seafood.
 They are high in proteins, Sodium, and Calcium but low in fats and cholesterol.
 This makes them quite nutritive and suitable for everyday consumption.
 Being derived from the sea, the chances are high that you will obtain them from supermarket shelves in the frozen form.
 This is why you ought to know how to prepare them.And If the knowledge is about how to cook frozen shrimp in air fryer,this is something awesome for sure.

 The air fryer remains by far the most suitable appliance for their preparation.
 This is because the appliance consumes less fat, is faster, and more efficient to operate.
 We are going to dig deeper into the procedures you ought to follow to prepare them below:

 The first task is to melt the shrimp.
 This step is necessary to get rid of any moisture that may be present on the shrimp.
 This is because only dehydrated foods may be placed in the air fryer.
 Frozen foods have plenty of moisture that is in the form of ice.
-To get rid of them, you may consider placing the frozen shrimps out in the sun.
-You may have to bypass this step though if there is not enough sun out or when it is terribly cold.
+To get rid of them, you may consider placing the frozen shrimps out in a dish for 30 minutes.

 Though not compulsory, cut the shrimp into tiny pieces.
 This is to enable the shrimp to fit in the limited space that is available in your air fryer’s food basket.
 This is also to ensure that the heat that is so generated by the fryer penetrates all the various parts of the shrimp perfectly well.